and Joint Replacement Dr. James W. Cahill • Dr. Paul E. Kovatis • Dr. Michael C. Distefano

 Recovering from Shoulder Resurfacing

 Shoulder resurfacing is an outpatient procedure, meaning that patients are able to return home the day of surgery.
 Shoulder resurfacing is less invasive than total shoulder replacement, which tends to result in less blood loss during surgery.
-Dr. Porter’s team uses multimodal pain management techniques to help with pain in the initial recovery phase.
+Dr. Cahill’s team uses multimodal pain management techniques to help with pain in the initial recovery phase.

 Most patients fully recover from shoulder resurfacing in an average of 3 months, though this depends on the individual patient.
 Patients are typically able to return to all of their usual activities without permanent restrictions, including sports like weightlifting, once they are fully recovered.